 Garmin vivoactive 3 Review

-Rolling out for release in mid-October (with very limited current availability on Amazon), Garmin’s vivoactive 3 looks like it will be one of the best multipurpose GPS watches yet.
+Available now, Garmin’s vivoactive 3 looks like one of the best multipurpose GPS watches yet.

 Following on the heels of the wildly popular vivoactive HR, the vivoactive 3 has tons of GPS features combined with the stylish looks of an everyday watch.
 It works equally well for running, cycling, swimming, gym work, skiing, paddling, and golf.
 And like the vivoactive HR, it comes with an optical wrist heart rate monitor and tracks daily activity and sleep.